 Next, push-ups, I implement the same naming, the push-up is basically the reverse of the bench or floor press, your bodyweight is the resistance and the added complexity is the involvement of the core muscles.
-Otherwise it’s the same, chest push-up, hybrid push-up and tricep push-up.
+Otherwise, it’s the same in regards to naming, chest push-up, hybrid push-up, and triceps push-up.

-Pull-ups, another exercise where it matter where your hands are, you can even go close grip here, there is actually a serious difference in what muscles are emphasized with a pull-up, wide grip overhand and you’re working your latissimus dorsi (if you got great MMC), neutral grip with underhand and you’re working your brachialis/biceps.
-There is much more, but won’t bore you with the details, all will be explained in the up and coming book.
+Pull-ups, another exercise where it matter where your hands are, you can even go close grip here, there is actually a serious difference in what muscles are emphasized with a pull-up, wide grip overhand and you’re working your latissimus dorsi (if you got great MMC), neutral grip with underhand and you’re working your brachialis/biceps/brachioradialis.
+There is much more, but I won’t bore you with the details.

-Same applies to rows, I’ll give you two contrasting examples, bent over row overhand close grip and you’re working your rear delts more, go wide grip and you’re putting more emphasis on the rhomboids, again MMC and technique matters.
+Same applies to rows, I’ll give you two contrasting examples, bent over row overhand close grip and you’re working your rear delts and pectoralis minor more, go wide grip and you’re putting more emphasis on the trapezius, rhomboids, and infraspinatus, again MMC and technique matters.